 When is a heritage permit needed?

-- Yes.
-If a property is “designated” under the Ontario Heritage Act
+- If a property is “designated” under the Ontario Heritage Act

-- Yes.
-If a property is located within one of the seven Heritage Conservation Districts
+- If a property is located within one of the seven Heritage Conservation Districts

-If you are unsure of whether or not you require a heritage permit, contact:
+If you are unsure of whether or not you require a heritage permit, contact a Cultural Heritage Planner at [email protected].

 Heritage window repair and conservation grants

-- Heritage Property Grant Program.
-Available to all designated heritage properties located in downtown Hamilton or in any of the Business Improvement Areas across Hamilton.
+- Heritage Property Grant Program is available to all designated heritage properties located in downtown Hamilton or in any of the Business Improvement Areas across Hamilton.

 - The Hamilton Community Heritage Fund (HCHF) provides interest-free loans to a maximum of $50,000 for restoration of heritage attributes on properties designated under the Ontario Heritage Act.